sidorof/dbbase/docsrc/src/user_guide.rst

 WriteOnlyColumn
 ===============

-The user table above includes a password column using a WriteOnlyColumn.
+The user table above includes a password column using a `db.WriteOnlyColumn`.
 By using this type of column, a table can automatically exclude that column from serialization once the value has been filled in.
-This avoids an awkward mistake accidentally outputting even an encrypted password, yet including the field for forms to a front-end application adding a new user.
+This avoids an awkward mistake accidentally outputting even an encrypted password, yet including the field when None for forms to a front-end application adding a new user.

 Controlling Serialization
 =========================